Gooey <-->

 I scream, you scream, we all scream for ice cream.
 Beat the summer heat by treating your employees to an ice cream party with all the fixings.

 Congrats, you’ve made it halfway through the year — time for some deserved self-care.
-Organize a series of instructor-led yoga classes or meditation sessions.
+Organize wellness programs.
+These could be a series of instructor-led yoga classes or meditation sessions.
 You can also sign employees up for meditation apps like Calm or Headspace.

 August

-This national holiday celebrates the passage of the nineteenth amendment, which recognized women’s right to vote.
+This national holiday celebrates the passage of the 19th Amendment, which recognized women’s right to vote in the US.
 Because there’s more work to be done, host an onsite or virtual panel on allyship and pay equity.

 September

-If your business offers retirement benefits or a matching program, make the effort to reiterate those offerings via a company-wide communication or by organizing office hours.
-Better yet, ask your 401(k) benefits vendor to host a live Q&A for employees who'd like to learn more about saving for retirement.
+If your business offers retirement benefits or a matching program, reiterate those offerings via a company-wide communication or by organizing office hours.
+Better yet, ask your 401(k) benefits vendor to host a webinar or live Q&A to help employees who'd like to learn more about saving for retirement.

 People teams endure a lot.
-You’re responsible for workplace culture, compliance, recruiting, benefits, reviews, and a long list of additional duties.
-So why limit the celebration to International Human Resources Day?
-Gear up for HR's busy season by organizing a fun offsite for you and the rest of the People team — one that doesn’t involve work.
-You can also appreciate other HR professionals in the Resources for Humans Slack group.
+You’re responsible for workplace culture, employee satisfaction, compliance, recruiting, benefits, onboarding, and a long list of additional duties.
+So why limit the celebration to International HR Day?
+Gear up for HR's busy season by organizing a fun offsite for your team — one that doesn’t involve work.
+You can also appreciate other HR professionals in the Resources for Humans Slack community.

 October

 As you enter the fall months and days get shorter, consider giving employees a mental health day to decompress.
-This is also an excellent opportunity to remind your team to use your employee assistance program (EAP) and other mental health resources.
+It’s also an excellent time to remind your team to use your employee assistance program (EAP) and other mental health resources.

 Need new creative ways to celebrate Halloween at work?
-Besides the usual costumes, consider a pumpkin carving contest, horror film screening, or even a costume party for employees’ pets.
-While no one’s ready for apple bobbing quite yet (or ever again), you can play up the autumn theme by serving hot cider and doughnuts.
+Besides the usual costumes, consider a pumpkin carving contest, spooky film screening, or even a costume party for employees’ pets.
+Keep things cozy by serving hot cider and doughnuts.

 November